tasks/docs/docs/donate.md

 title: Donate
 ---

-If you would like to provide a financial contribution to Tasks please consider a [Google Play subscription](subscribe.md) or [GitHub sponsorship](https://github.com/sponsors/abaker).
+If you would like to provide a financial contribution to Tasks.org please consider a [Google Play subscription](subscribe.md) or [GitHub sponsorship](https://github.com/sponsors/abaker).
 If you have already subscribed, or would rather not subscribe, there are a few alternative methods of providing financial
 support: